mmp/pbrt-v3/README.md

 The system has seen many changes since the second edition.
-To figure out how to use the new features, you may want to look at the example scene files in the `scenes/` directory and read through the source code to figure out the parameters and details of the following.
+To figure out how to use the new features, you may want to look at the example scene files and read through the source code to figure out the parameters and details of the following.
 (Better documentation will come once everything is finalized.)

 * Bidirectional path tracing: `Integrator "bdpt"` does proper bidirectional path tracing with multiple importance sampling.